aptech/docs/docs/CR-upper.rst

 ::

-    //Create a lowercase string
+    // Create a lowercase string
     x = "uppercase";

-    //Convert the string to upper case
-    y = upper(x);
+    // Convert the string to upper case y = upper(x);

-    //Adding the '$' tells GAUSS to treat the data as character
+    // Adding the '$' tells GAUSS to treat the data as character
-    //data
+    // data
     print $y;

 This code produces: